 When startup founders or business owners describe their ideas about their expected websites, good development companies should be able to choose the best technology for creating the required final product.
 These technologies may refer to any kind of CMS like WordPress, Drupal, Joomla, etc… or based on any framework like Laravel, Symphony, etc…

-As some of you may already know, WordPress is the most popular CMS software in the world, there are about 16.000.000 websites based on it.
+As some of you may already know, the advantages of WordPress make it the most popular CMS software in the world, there are about 16.000.000 websites based on it.
 Companies like New York Post, TED, USA Today, Time.com, Spotify, TechCrunch, and many more, all use WordPress.
 But why do development companies choose this content management system?
 Most developers love WordPress because:

 - It’s pretty fast to start development

 - It’s SEO friendly

 - There are a lot of ready plugins and themes that are used to speed up the development process.